junyenhgm/multizone-sdk/README.md

    - yield - measure the round trip time through three zones when you yield context
    - stats - complete a number of yield commands and calculate statistics on performance
    - restart - restart the console
- - Zone 2: LED PWM + Interrupts
+ - Zone 2: LEDs, Buttons + Interrupts
-   - This Zone is running a modified version of SiFive's coreplexip_welcome demo with trap and emulate functions
-   - Buttons 0-2 are mapped to interrupts in this Zone, they will cause the LED to change color for 5s and send a message to zone 1
+   - Buttons are mapped to interrupts in this zone, pressing the buttons will change the pattern of th eblinking led and send a message to zone 1
-   - These interrupt handlers themselves can be interrupted and resumed by pressing another button before the first handler is complete
- - Zone 3: Robot Control
+ - Zone 3: OWI Robot Control
    - This zone controls a robot via GPIO; if you do not have the robot then this zone simply yields for you
    - Robot commands are all issued ia messages from zone 1:
      - send 3 > - unfold